njamesgeorge1223/Pewlett-Hackard-Homicide-Investigation-with-SQL-Queries/README.md

 •	The company has 300,024 employees.

-•	The company’s gender distribution is 60% men and 40% woman.
+•	The company’s gender distribution is 60% men and 40% women.

 •	The company has nine departments run by 24 managers: Marketing, Finance, Human Resources, Production, Development, Quality Management, Sales, Research, and Customer Service.